 Location: Hyde Park Campus

-4) Collect, process, ship and store specimens to appropriate laboratory according to established aseptic techniques
+6) Collect, process, ship and store specimens to appropriate laboratory according to established aseptic techniques.

-6) Organizes and actively participates in site visits from sponsors and other relevant study meetings.
+12) Organizes and attends site visits from sponsors and other relevant study meetings.

 15) Maintains accurate and complete records which may include, but are not limited to, signed informed consent, relevant IRB approvals, source documentation, Case Report Forms (CRF's), drug dispensing logs, and study related communication.